-Considering a trip to Monterey?
+Considering a trip to Monterey, CA?
 Whether it’s just the city you plan to visit, or the Monterey Peninsula as a whole, you will find a wealth of recreational opportunities to enjoy.

-With one of the most diverse marine environments on the planet, Monterey is famous for its whale watching, which you can do year round, and for the Monterey Bay Aquarium, which is fun for kids and adults alike.
-It also has a rich history and scenic walking trails.
+With one of the richest marine environments on the planet, Monterey is well worth visiting for its whale watching, which you can do year round, and for the Monterey Bay Aquarium, which is fun for kids and adults alike.
+Monterey also has an impressive historic park and scenic walking trails.

 TABLE OF CONTENTS